itskingori/sanaa/docs/index.md

 ## Installation

 Sanaa is a single Go binary.
-All you need to do is download the binary [from the releases page][releases] to any location in your `$PATH` and you're good to go.
+All you need to do is download the binary for your platform [from the releases page][releases] to any location in your `$PATH` and you're good to go.

 If using Docker, there's the `kingori/sanaa` [image on Docker Hub][dockerhub].
 For examples and more information, checkout out [the docker image's